inet-framework/inet-showcases/general/diffserv/doc/index.rst

    expected.

 In the ``VoIP_WithPolicing`` and ``VoIP_WithPolicingAndQueuing``
-configurations, INET's ``TrafficConditioner`` module is used in the router's PPP interface in order to achieve the required policing.
+configurations, INET's :ned:`TrafficConditioner` module is used in the router's PPP interface in order to achieve the required policing.

 .. figure:: TrafficConditioner.png
    :width: 80%
    :align: center

-In ``TrafficConditioner``, the ``mfClassifier`` submodule is used for separating packets of different flows for marking with different DSCP values.
+In :ned:`TrafficConditioner`, the ``mfClassifier`` submodule is used for separating packets of different flows for marking with different DSCP values.
 It contains a list of filters that identifies the flow and determines their classes.
 Each filter can match the source and destination address, IP protocol number, source and destination ports, or ToS of the datagram.
 The first